DiSTdio/DiSTdio/README.md

 - 👋 Hi, I’m @DiSTdio
-- 👀 I’m interested in job and future of humanity
+- 👀 I’m interested in programming and future of humanity
 - 🌱 I’m currently learning almost everything that can get me a job as frontend developer :)
 - 💞️ I’m looking to collaborate on intership